 A cat's claws are versatile, multi-purpose tools.
 Cats use their retractable claws every day, for climbing, scratching, pouncing, turning, balancing, or defending themselves against other cats, dogs, predators, even humans who might try to harm them.
 Cats do not scratch furniture with malicious intent.
 Scratching is part of their regular self-maintenance program to keep their claws nice and sharp for self-defense.

 When cats scratch, they are actually dislodging and removing a transparent sheath that grows over the claws.
 You may occasionally find these sheaths buried in your carpet.
 Scratching also stretches and tones your cat's back and shoulder muscles.
-Yelling at your cat or getting mad at him only confuses him because he is doing what comes naturally, with the nearest tool at hand, which may presently be your prized Louis XIV chair you inherited from Aunt Blanche.
+Yelling at your cat or getting mad at them only confuses them because they are doing what comes naturally, with the nearest tool at hand, which may presently be your prized Louis XIV chair you inherited from Aunt Blanche.

 A Two-Step Plan